 The word “philosophy” is of Greek origin and means the “love of wisdom.”
 I won’t flatter myself that I developed any original wisdom about maintaining tools, because the truth is I stole most of what I know from better men and the rest came ipso facto from my own screw-ups.
-Embarrassment is a fine teacher.
+Shame is the best teacher.

 Therefore, I don’t sharpen, fettle, or repair my tools at the jobsite anymore than is absolutely necessary, and never in front of the Client or employer.
 This is not some feel-good yuppy-zen BS, but a serious, concrete work philosophy with physical and financial consequences.
 It was taught to me by experienced craftsmen in America and Japan, all since retired to the big lumberyard in the sky, who knew what they were about.
 It has served me well.

 So how do I keep working when blades dull, planes stop shaving, power tools stop spinning and bits stop biting?
 The most reliable solution is to have multiple saws, planes and chisels in the types/sizes critical for that day’s work, and even extra bits and power tools on-hand whenever possible, so that if a particular chisel or plane becomes too dull to get the job done, or a bit breaks, or a circular saw, for instance, goes tits-up, I need only pause work long enough to retrieve a sharp, ready to rock-n-roll replacement from my toolbox or tool bag.